SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Since we follow the AP format in round 3, 3-member-teams can be incohesive sometimes.
 Checking up on team dynamics can be pivotal to nipping unhealthy behaviors in the bud.
 Sometimes one person will be shy while the other 2 people just talk to each other.
 Noticing this and reminding them to prep together can make a world of difference for this person.

 A very similar situation is when 2 friends come together for recruitments.
-Others have sometimes made an effort to split these friends into 2 different teams, maybe to prevent imbalance or to encourage socialization with new people, but I don't find this necessary.
+Others have sometimes made an effort to split these friends into 2 different teams, maybe to prevent this rift or to encourage socialization with new people, but I don't find this necessary.
 It can be more fun and less scary to debate alongside your friend.
 If you ensure that the third person doesn't get suppressed, I think things can still go smoothly.

 ![enter image description here](https://i.ibb.co/MDLspPHv/Teamwork-Issues-add-this-later.png)